S1rDev10us/dotfiles/tasks.md

 - When using Hyprland
   - [ ] Automatically spawn Obsidian in my vault in a specific desktop
   - [ ] Automatically spawn Firefox in a desktop
+  - [ ] Automatically spawn Thunderbird in a specific desktop
-  - [ ] Automatically spawn foot in a desktop
+  - [ ] Automatically spawn terminal (foot) in a desktop (Should I spawn that in a special desktop so I can pull it up with a keybind?)
   - [ ] Theme the icons for waybar workspaces such that they represent these specific meanings
 - [x] Configure user accounts under `users.users.${name}.whatever`
   - I could go back to the old way of extending the host config with the user config